bhuvanr2004/Web-Dev-Essence/README.md

 ---

-## 📂 Project Structure
+## 📂 Project Name Lists

 Each folder contains an individual project with its own source files:
-1) 1.Simple-web-page
+1) Simple-web-page
-2) 2.Registration-Form-repo
+2) Registration-Form-repo